SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Telemetry_API.md

 The connector uses JSON over HTTP to retrieve its data.

 To see the actual traffic between the element and the device, a built-in DataMiner tool called Stream Viewer can be used.
 You can access it by right-clicking the element in the Surveyor and selecting View \> Stream Viewer.
-A healthy element will show groups 402-404 in the Stream Viewer.
+A healthy element will show groups 700-702 in the Stream Viewer.

-If you only see group 402 in the Stream Viewer, we suggest to re-enter the Client ID and Client Secret and check the Authentication parameter.
+If you only see group 700 in the Stream Viewer, we suggest to check the Authentication parameter and re-enter the Client ID and Client Secret if the the authentication failed.

+If you only see groups 700 and 701 in the Stream Viewer, please check the Polling column of the Accounts table.
+Probably none of the toggle buttons will indicate Enabled.

 > [!NOTE]
-> Keep in mind that the tables User Terminals, Alerts and Routers can be empty while polling is enbaled for at least one account, the Authentication parameter is indicating Successful and groups 402-404 are appearing in the Stream Viewer.
+> Keep in mind that the tables User Terminals, Alerts and Routers can be empty while polling is enbaled for at least one account, the Authentication parameter is indicating Successful and groups 700-702 are appearing in the Stream Viewer.

 ### General Page